 The Topic PUBLIC PRAYER

-In the midst of the ongoing debate over the proper intersection of “church and state,” our own government leaders invoke the Almighty before launching a day’s legislative work, inaugurating a governor or president, or speaking to families reeling from natural disasters and brutal terrorist attacks.
+America’s Founding Fathers wove religious protections into our laws and government and took time to pray together publicly as they set about writing our Constitution.
+Even today, our own government leaders pray before launching a day’s legislative work, inaugurating a governor or president, or speaking to families reeling from natural disasters and brutal terrorist attacks.